destel/rill/README.md

 The library includes ready-to-use functions for batching, ordered fan-in, map-reduce, stream splitting, merging, and more.

 - **Support custom extensions.**
-Since Rill operates on standard Go channels, developers can write custom functions compatible with the library.
+Since Rill operates on standard Go channels, it's easy to write custom functions compatible with the library.

 - **Keep it lightweight.**
-The library has a small type-safe API and zero dependencies, making it straightforward to integrate into existing projects.
+Rill has a small type-safe API and zero dependencies, making it straightforward to integrate into existing projects.
 It's also lightweight in terms of resource usage, ensuring that the number of memory allocations and goroutines does not grow with the input size.